 Phishing Email Investigations

 Phishing has been one of the major attack vectors for data breaches.
-With SOAR playbooks, security teams don’t need to manually investigate every URL, attachment, or dubious request for sensitive information.
-These initial tasks can be automated using SOAR playbooks, allowing security teams to focus on alleviating malicious content and training employees on phishing best practices.
+With the phishing incident response playbook, security teams don’t need to manually investigate every URL, attachment, or dubious request for sensitive information.
+A phishing incident response playbook allows security teams to focus on alleviating malicious content and training employees on phishing best practices.

 With the increasing risk of ransomware, spyware, viruses, and more, security teams are grappling with a plethora of malicious programs.
 SOAR playbooks can automatically investigate and contain malware before they spread and damage an organization’s network.